General counsel to the 2600 members of the

 Warnken, LLC has handled more than 2000 litigation matters in more than 20 years of practice.
 This includes numerous kinds of litigation and includes trial work, post-verdict work, and appeals.

 Warnken, LLC’s civil litigation practice handles personal injury cases and workers’ compensation cases.
 We also handle truck accidents, negligence, wrongful death, catastrophic personal injury, medical malpractice, and other injuries or disputes.

 Workers’ compensation is by far the fastest growing practice area at Warnken, LLC.
 A decade ago, Warnken, LLC had less than 20 comp files at any given time a few years ago.
 Today there are more than 300.

 Our comp practice grew from serving law enforcement.
 Being one of the most dangerous jobs, police officers and other public safety employees often need counsel for workplace injuries.
 In order to serve our existing clients, we gained the expertise.

-For more than 15 years, Warnken, LLC has been general counsel to the Maryland Troopers Association.
+Since 1997, Warnken, LLC has been general counsel to the Maryland Troopers Association.
 We handle administrative discipline, trial boards, disability retirement, grievances, and generally anything else active or retired law enforcement personnel face.
 We take great pride in the work.